 I didn’t see anyone in front of me.
 I leaned out of the doorway and looked down the halls, but nobody was there.
 All I saw was a small envelope in front of me.
 I picked it up and quickly closed the door behind me.

 I sat down and looked at the envelope.
 It had my name on it, so it was definitely for me.
 I was also pretty sure that it had to have come from Cruz.
-He was the only person who really knew me on the station, and he was the only one who knew I didn’t have my specs to communicate with.
+He was the only person who knew me on the station, and he was the only one who knew I didn’t have my specs to communicate with.

 I carefully opened the letter and read it.

-Jennifer,
+Jada,

 I’m sorry to be doing things so secretively, but I didn’t see any other way.
 The whole plan I discussed with you yesterday won’t work.
 I may have been able to get you through the security, but even if I did, there was no way we’d be able to escape before the bay was locked down.
+Even if we could, living on MREs for twenty years and then starving to death didn’t seem like the way either of us would want to go out.
+I have another way – a way which might make our lives mean something in the end.

 I did take your specs for a reason, though.
 Anything we said or did around those things could potentially blow our cover.
 They have filters that listen for key words and phrases, or look for key actions.
 Chances are there would be soldiers waiting for you at the docking bay this morning.
 I’m writing this letter to you because it will be completely off the record.

 I know you’re probably thinking this is a catastrophe, but all is not lost.
-I’ve intentionally misled the security teams by making our plan clear.
-That means the real plan will already have a built in diversion.
+I’ve intentionally misled the security teams by making our original plan - a fake plan - clear.
+That means the real plan will already have a built-in diversion.
 We are not going to the docking bay, and I am not going to cause the same diversions I mentioned to you.
-Instead, you are going to the embarkation chamber while I make sure you get there safely.
+Instead, you are going to the embarkation chamber while I help to make sure you get there safely.

 The embarkation chamber?
 Why would he send me there.
 You can’t get off the station from there.
 Unless…